seydev27/troll-riddle-race/README.md

 # 🧌 Troll Riddle Race

-**Troll Riddle Race** is a modular, Python-based logic game built as a final project to apply key programming skills from CS162.
+**Troll Riddle Race** is a modular, Python-based logic game built as a final project to apply key programming skills from Python.
 Players navigate a grid by solving riddles, racing against a troll to reach a hidden treasure — with recursion, randomness, and risk at every turn.

 ---